iitggithub/iperf-server/README.md

 ## Log files

 By default, an iperf server will log to standard output.
-If you need to, you can mount directory against /data and add "-o /data/iperf.log" to the environment variable ARGS.
+If you need to you can mount directory against /data and add "-o /data/iperf.log" to the environment variable ARGS.

 # Environment Variables